Select

 Step Four: Cool the Nail

 A red-hot nail is way too hot for vaporizing concentrates.
 You’ll end up with bitterness and not a whole lot else.
 Instead, let the nail cool for at least 10 seconds, though many consumers wait 20 to 30 seconds.
-If you’re using an e-nail — or a thermometer — the folks at MiniNail have a
+If you’re using an e-nail — or a thermometer — the folks at MiniNail have a handy temperature chart you can experiment with when you’re fine-tuning your experience.

 Step Five: Apply the Dab to the Nail